tago-io/tagotip/TagoTiPs.md

 Given an Authorization Token `ate2bd319014b24e0a8aca9f00aea4c0d0`:

+1. Strip the `at` prefix: `e2bd319014b24e0a8aca9f00aea4c0d0`
-1. Encode the full token string as UTF-8 bytes
+2. Encode the hex string as UTF-8 bytes
-2. Compute SHA-256 of those bytes
+3. Compute SHA-256 of those bytes
-3. Take the first 8 bytes of the digest: `0x59 0x4c 0x62 0x9b 0x79 0xcd 0xfb 0x54`
+4. Take the first 8 bytes of the digest: `0x4d 0xee 0xdd 0x7b 0xab 0x88 0x17 0xec`

+> **Note:** The Authorization Hash derivation is shared between TagoTiP and TagoTiP/S. See [TagoTiP.md §2](TagoTiP.md#2-credentials) for the same computation.

 ### 2.2 Deriving the Device Hash